Ubuntu-Solutions-Engineering/openstack-installer/docs/multi-installer.guide.rst

 Pre-requisites
 ^^^^^^^^^^^^^^

-Multi-Installer has been tested on Ubuntu Server, which is the recommended OS. for the cloud installer.
+Multi-Installer has been tested on Ubuntu Server, which is the recommended OS for the cloud installer.

 Add the `cloud-installer` ppa to your system.